View Portfolio

 Bless their union – speak words of hope, encouragement, blessing over it

 There is mysterious power in the words we speak.
 Our culture knows by now that the old adage “sticks and stones” is NOT true.
 But the opposite is also true – positive words, encouragement, and speaking blessing is literally life-giving.
 If you’re a christian, we believe that “there is life and death in the power of the tongue”.
 All throughout the Bible, you see examples of people speaking both blessings and curses over those around them.
 These people aren’t just speaking empty air – speak life and blessing over the couple, and mean it.
+If you want to show that you are a master of how to write a wedding speech, this is where to do it!

 Make your own commitment